TL;DR

 The numbers are stark and unforgiving.
-New analysis based on data from the UK's Health and Safety Executive (HSE) and the Office for National Statistics (ONS) paints a grim picture for 2025.
+New analysis based on data from the UK public and industry sources and Safety Executive (HSE) and the Office for National Statistics (ONS) paints a grim picture for 2025.
 An estimated 914,000 workers are suffering from work-related stress, depression, or anxiety.
 When we focus this lens on the high-stakes, high-pressure world of company directors and senior officials, the risk intensifies dramatically.
 Projections indicate that more than one in three of these crucial leaders will face a significant health crisis, directly linked to the immense pressures of their roles.

 This isn't just a personal health issue; it's a profound economic threat.
 The sudden loss or prolonged absence of a key director can trigger a catastrophic chain reaction, creating a lifetime financial burden exceeding £4.5 million.
 This staggering figure isn't hyperbole.
 It's a calculated combination of: